This glossary provides definitions of data items presented on the Sexual offending dashboard.

 Adult offenders

-Offenders aged 18 years or over at the time of their first police proceeding in the reference period for a sexual offence.
+Offenders proceeded against for a sexual offence who were aged 18 years or over at the time of their first or only police proceeding in the reference period.

 Age group of offenders

-Age group at the time of an offender’s police proceeding for a sexual offence for individuals with one sexual offence incident in the reference period or the earliest date of police proceeding for individuals with more than one police proceeding for a sexual offence incident.
+Age group based on the date of first police proceeding in the reference period.
+This is the date of police proceeding for a sexual offence for individuals with one sexual offence incident in the reference period, or the earliest date of police proceeding for individuals with more than one police proceeding for a sexual offence incident.

 Age of victims

-The age of the victim is their age in years on the date of the sexual offence.
-For all data except those provided by Victoria Police, we calculated the age based on the victim’s date of birth and the start date of the sexual offence.
-For Victorian data, which did not include date of birth, we used the victim’s age at the time of the offence, which was provided by Victoria Police.
-We used offence names or descriptions and the recorded age of the victim, where applicable, to identify offenders with child sexual offences and non-child sexual offences.
-For any offences where the victim’s age was inconsistent with the offence description, we changed the age to a missing value.
-If these victims had any other sexual offences perpetrated against them with offence names that did not specify an age, their age was not changed.
-This affected our ability to calculate the number of offenders proceeded against for a child and non-child offence.
-Some offenders with child sexual offences may not have had identified victims.
+We used offence names or descriptions and the police-recorded age of the victim, where applicable, to identify offenders proceeded against for child sexual offences and non-child sexual offences.
+For any offences where the victim’s age was inconsistent with the offence description, we changed the age to a missing value and classified the offence in a category consistent with the offence description.
+If these victims had any other sexual offences alleged to have been perpetrated against them with offence names that did not specify an age, their age was not changed.
+This affected our ability to calculate the number of offenders proceeded against for child and non-child offences.
+It should also be noted some offenders proceeded against for child sexual offences may not have had identified victims.

-Persons aged 10 years and over at the time of an offence who the police have initiated action or proceeded against for one or more sexual offences between 1 July 2021 and 30 June 2022.
-Action includes arrest, caution and summons on a date in the 2021–22 reference period.
-Persons aged less than 10 years at the time of a sexual offence were excluded because they were below the age of criminal responsibility during the reference period.
+Alleged sexual offenders are persons who police have initiated action against or proceeded against for one or more sexual offences in the 12-month reference period.
+Action includes arrest, caution and summons on a date in the reference period.
+Persons aged less than 10 years at the time of a sexual offence in New South Wales, Victoria, Queensland, Western Australia, South Australia or Tasmania were excluded as they were below the age of criminal responsibility in those states during the reference period.
+Persons aged less than 12 years at the time of a sexual offence in the Australian Capital Territory or the Northern Territory were excluded as they were below the age of criminal responsibility in those jurisdictions during the reference period.
+Hereafter, alleged sexual offenders are referred to as offenders.

 Child sexual abuse material offences involve conduct pertaining to material that sexually depicts children.
 Every Australian jurisdiction has specifically criminalised the possession, distribution and production of child sexual abuse material.

-Child sexual offences were defined in the way the relevant jurisdiction defined the applicable offence type.
-For penetrative or non-penetrative sexual conduct offences, a child sexual offence is an offence against a child under the age of consent for that jurisdiction.
-The age of consent is 16 years in all jurisdictions that provided data.
-For persistent sexual abuse offences and enabling unlawful sexual conduct offences, children are defined consistent with the laws of the relevant jurisdiction.
-To identify child sexual abuse material offences, we used the offence description and applied the relevant jurisdiction’s definition of a child with reference to their depiction, description or some form of representation in the sexual material.
-For these offences, most states and territories that provided data define a child as being under the age of 16 years (Australian Capital Territory, New South Wales, Queensland, Western Australia) while two states and territories (Northern Territory, Victoria) define a child as being under 18 years.
-These variations may mean child sexual abuse material offences include victims with different age ranges for different jurisdictions.
+Child sexual offences were defined in the way the relevant jurisdiction categorised the applicable offence type.
+For penetrative or non-penetrative sexual conduct offences, a child sexual offence is an offence against a child under the age of consent in that jurisdiction.
+The age of consent is 16 years in New South Wales, Victoria, Queensland, Western Australia, the Australian Capital Territory and the Northern Territory, and 17 years in South Australia and Tasmania (Dowling et al. 2024).
+For persistent sexual abuse and enabling unlawful sexual conduct offences, children are defined consistent with the laws of the relevant jurisdiction.
+To identify CSAM offences, we used the offence description and applied the relevant jurisdiction’s definition of a child with reference to their depiction, description or other representation in the sexual material.
+For these offences, the definition of a child in relation to their representation in sexual material is specified as under 16 years in New South Wales, Queensland, Western Australia and the Australian Capital Territory; under 17 years in South Australia; and under 18 years in Victoria, Tasmania and the Northern Territory (Dowling et al. 2024).
+These variations may mean CSAM offences include victims with different age ranges for different jurisdictions.

 Enabling unlawful sexual conduct